mivanek/talks/A Closer Look At Vim - TerminalZG/Vim-Resources.md

 ## Using the vimrc in this repo
 In order to use all the features in this vimrc, you first need to install the [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager.
-After that, copy the vimrc file to your home folder (don't foget to add a dot at the beginning of the file name!) and run the following command:
+After that, copy the vimrc file and vim/ folder to your home folder (don't foget to add a dot at the beginning of the file name!) and run the following command:

     vim +PluginInstall +qa